 Depending on the location of the pipe fabrication work they are classified into two groups.

 - Field Pipe Fabrication.

-There are various factors that determine whether pipes will be shop fabricated or field fabricated or both method will be used.
-In most of the cases, both shop and field pipe fabrication is used.
-The major deciding factors are profitability, type and size of the project, piping material and size, post-fabrication surface treatment, environmental condition, accessibility of equipment, skilled personnel availability, time requirement and availability, etc.
+There are various factors that determine whether pipes will be shop fabricated or field fabricated or both methods will be used.
+In most cases, both shop and field pipe fabrication is used.
+The major deciding factors are profitability, type, and size of the project, piping material, and size, post-fabrication surface treatment, environmental condition, accessibility of equipment, skilled personnel availability, time requirement, and availability, etc.

 In general practice, small bore pipes, threaded and socket welded pipes are field fabricated whereas butt welded pipes, pipe bending, modular items, etc are shop fabricated.

 In the Shop pipe fabrication process pipe, fittings and components are assembled by welding into spool assemblies at the fabricator’s facility or a workshop normally known as a pipe fabrication shop.
 The spools are then labeled using an identifier and transported to the construction site for installation.
 Whereas in field pipe fabrication all these assemblies are done at the construction site.

 Tools/Equipment used for Pipe Fabrication

 During pipe fabrication, various equipment and tools are used that helps in the fabrication process.
 The widely used equipment is listed below: